English

 New - School writing unit overview can be found in the documents below.

-Handwriting: All children take part in handwriting lessons and core group work as needed.
-We teach a cursive to continuous cursive handwriting script style from Year 1 – 6
+All children take part in several handwriting lessons over a week and some additional core group work as needed.
+We teach a cursive to continuous cursive handwriting script style from Year 1 – 6.